bradamorg007/AND_Digital/README.md

 Input layer that defines the length of input sequences.
 Embedding layer set to the size of the vocabulary and 100-dimensional real-valued representations.
-One-dimensional convolutional layer with 32 filters and a kernel size set to the number of words to read at once.
+One-dimensional convolutional layer with 50 filters and a kernel size set to the number of words to read at once known as N-grams.
 Max Pooling layer to consolidate the output from the convolutional layer.
 Flatten layer to reduce the three-dimensional output to two dimensional for concatenation.
 The output from the three channels are concatenated into a single vector and process by a Dense layer and an output layer.